Star Wars: Episode V The Empire Strikes Back

 With his customized Mandalorian armor, deadly weaponry, and silent demeanor, Boba Fett was one of the most feared bounty hunters in the galaxy.
 A genetic clone of his “father,” bounty hunter Jango Fett, Boba learned combat and martial skills from a young age.
 Over the course of his career, which included contracts for the Empire and the criminal underworld, he became a legend.

-Home to Yoda during his final years, Dagobah was a swamp-covered planet -- a forgotten world where the wizened Jedi Master could escape the notice of Imperial forces.
+Home to Yoda during his final years, Dagobah was a swamp-covered planet strong with the Force -- a forgotten world where the wizened Jedi Master could escape the notice of Imperial forces.
 Characterized by its bog-like conditions and fetid wetlands, the murky and humid quagmire was undeveloped, with no signs of technology.
 Though it lacked civilization, the planet was teeming with life -- from its dense, jungle undergrowth to its diverse animal population.
 Home to a number of fairly common reptilian and amphibious creatures, Dagobah also boasted an indigenous population of much more massive -- and mysterious -- lifeforms.
+Surrounded by creatures generating the living Force, Yoda learned to connect with the deeper cosmic Force and waited for one who might bring about the return of the Jedi Order.

 Suspended high among the pastel clouds of Bespin is a floating metropolis of sophisticated beauty and political freedom.
 Cloud City exists not only as a mining colony, extracting valuable Tibanna gas from the depths of the giant planet, but also as a sanctuary for those trying to escape the turmoil gripping the galaxy.
 Though profitable, Cloud City is small enough not to be noticed by larger authorities such as the Mining Guild.
 It prospered under the capable stewardship of Baron-Administrator Lando Calrissian.
 Calrissian, assisted by his aide Lobot, contended with self-sufficiency issues and labor difficulties throughout his brief term.